Are you an international student?

 Nope, not during exams wise guy, but rather, before and after exams.
 While brushing up on notes last minute is important, try talking a little to your friends every now and then.
 It doesn’t have to be about the paper you just sat for either.
 This is important because SPM is truly a remarkably stressful period, and talking amongst friends helps each of you maintain your calm, which is hugely important when it comes to sitting for an exam of any kind.

 Trying to study out of a big ol’ textbook mere days before the big exam is a tad bit pointless.
 Why you ask?
 Well, simply because there isn’t much time LEFT.
 You’re much better off using past year and forecast question books in an attempt to gain any last-minute wisdom.
 If you haven’t already, then go out and gain an extensive collection of these books ahead of time, and get to work.
 If you have, then go out and expand your collection by buying more, because when it comes to preparation, it's better to go over than under.

-If you’re looking for any last-minute additions to your library of workbooks, why not download Afterschool’s SPM Revision Guide right here for absolutely FREE!
+If you’re looking for any last-minute additions to your library of workbooks, why not download Afterschool’s SPM 2021 February Spot Questions right here for absolutely FREE!
 Covering subjects from Bahasa Malaysia and Additional Mathematics to Physics and Chemistry, these questions have been meticulously curated by dedicated teachers based on papers from previous years.
-The SPM Revision Guide consists of spot questions based on a 10-year analysis of past year papers identified by teachers with 20+ years of experience.
+The SPM 2021 February Spot Questions consists of spot questions based on a 10-year analysis of past year papers identified by teachers with 20+ years of experience.